matefarsang/OpenWeather-app/README.md

 # OpenWeather application

-# logging to the file works in this branch.
+# Logging to the file works in this branch

 Weather information